osama-amer60/intel-dashboard/README.md

 ### React Query

-React Query global providers live in `app/providers/AppProviders.tsx`.
+React Query global providers live in `app/providers/AppProviders.tsx`, which also wraps the app with Ant Design's theme/context and applies the base dashboard background.
 Use its context for data fetching and caching patterns across the app.

 ### Charts